Bringing your work over

 That’s the normal case.
 Most writers have a folder that contains a half-finished draft + outdated character sheets + a world bible from a previous tool + scribbled revision notes.
 The wizard handles this:

-• Series-level material gets flagged separately from single-book material.
-If you upload a series bible, we won’t jam it into book one — you can promote it to the series scope.
+- Series-level material gets flagged separately from single-book material.
+If you upload a series index, we won’t jam it into book one — you can promote it to the series scope.

 Privacy

 Your uploaded files are stored privately and tied to your account.
-We never train AI on them.
-We never share them with anyone.
+Pendraic doesn’t train AI on them, and we don’t sell or share them with anyone.
 The original files stay forever as the audit trail so you can always trace a chapter back to where it came from.

 Ready?